Things to do in Tulum: Complete Travel Guide to Mexico’s Bohemian Paradise

 Visiting Tulum on a budget is definitely possible.
 Here are some ideas of what to do in Tulum on a budget:

-- Stay in a hostels in the town -They are much cheaper than the luxury resorts on the beach.
+- Stay in a hostel, airbnb or condo in the town.
+They are much cheaper than the luxury resorts on the beach.

-- Eat in town and from taco carts rather than tree houses and luxury hotels.
+- Eat in town and from taco carts rather than tree houses and luxury hotels and do a bit of shopping at the local super market.
 This will definitely help you save some pesos.

 - Ride your bike to get around or do this trip with friends and share the expense of a rental car.